BiaMocai/Project-Scoala-Informala-IT/README.md

 - Complete booking & checkout flow

 2. PagesProiect contains the pages of the website and the objects necessary for the tests
-3. TestDataProiect.Files contains test databases
+3. TestDataProiect.Files contains test database
 4. Resources contains the chrome driver
 5. Testdatapagesproiect contains the repetitive URLs
 6. Testdata.classes.proiect contains the classes through wich database is accessed